mkbarbara/t-shirt_customization/README.md

 ### `npm start`

-Starts the server to handle threejs model and openAI API connection.
+Starts the server on port 8080 to handle threejs model and openAI API connection.

 Open terminal in __client__ (cd ./client) folder: